swei5/michigan_notes/FIN-480/6 Bonds with Embedded Options.md

 We start modeling from the right by first **inputting the future values of the bond for the 3-year bond** ($1,036).
 This value should be **same across** all scenarios since it only depends on the coupon rate (par yield).

-The forward rates of the second stage (3.85%, 3.15%, etc.) are derived from the formula above with goal seek.
-The bond values of the second stage are the corresponding values from the third stage, discounted at the corresponding forward rate, plus a coupon payment.
-The coupon payment should be the same across all scenarios and across all stages, since
+The forward rates of the second year (3.85%, 3.15%, etc.) are derived from the formula above with goal seek.
+The bond values of the second year (up and down scenarios) are the corresponding values from the third stage, **discounted at the corresponding forward rate**, **plus a coupon payment**.
+The coupon payment should be the same across all scenarios and across all stages, since it is only dependent on FV ($1,000) and coupon rate (3.60%).

+The bond values of the second year is **an average** between the up and down scenarios.
+The forward rates of the first year is computed through solving a sub-problem with a 2-year bond using the same approach.
 ```

+#### Modeling Embedded Call Option
+Now that we have modeled interest rates, let’s value a bond with an embedded call option.
+To answer this, we first calculate, in the absence of call provision, what the bond is worth $P_{i}$ at period $i$.
+Then, we compare $P_{i}$ to the exercise price $X$ and ask, what is the **minimum value associated** with alternative courses of action?